 A mandatory drop-down field with search ability for finished good name input.
-All finished goods which have a Production BOM are listed.
+All finished goods that have a Production BOM are listed.
 If the order is built from a Sales Order or Smart Reordering reorder suggestion, the field is pre-filled with the finished good to be produced name.
-The name is autofilled when the SKU is selected.
+The name is auto-filled when the SKU is selected.

 Work in Progress*